aelzeiny/guessing-goose/README.md

 ### Front-end
 Written in React + Typescript.
 In order to make the website responsive, all ML processing runs in the background with service-workers.

-### Collaboration
-For collaboration on the React framework and Typescript side of this project, I give credits to Amanda Liu.
+For collaboration on React and Typescript, I give credits to Amanda Liu.